Catherine Bohart

 Catherine Bohart (/'bouhɑːrt/; born Catherine Murphy 13 August 1988) is an Irish stand-up comedian, writer and actor based in East London.

 Early life

-Bohart grew up in Clonsilla, Fingal, part of the greater Dublin area, the daughter of a Catholic deacon.
-She studied law at UCD for one year before dropping out.
+Catherine Murphy grew up in Clonsilla, Fingal, part of the greater Dublin area, the daughter of a Catholic deacon.
+She studied law at University College Dublin for one year before dropping out.
 She then studied French and History at Trinity College.
 Bohart then went on to the Royal Central School of Speech and Drama in London, receiving an MA in Acting for Screen.

-Before entering stand-up comedy, Bohart had been involved in debate throughout high school, and college even taking on a job in debate education during her early days as a stand up.
+Before entering stand-up comedy, Bohart had been involved in debate throughout secondary school and college, even taking on a job in debate education during her early days as a stand up.
 As a debater representing Trinity College Dublin, she was judged top speaker in Europe at the European Universities Debating Championships in 2011.